Adam Collins

 Acting for NKT, one of the defendants, in collective proceedings against Nexans, Prysmian, and NKT (all suppliers of power cables) for alleged losses sustained by consumers as a result of the infringement established by the Commission in its Power Cables decision.
 The claim has been certified and is now proceeding to trial of a preliminary issue alongside the claim in London Array v Nexans France SAS, a claim by a wind farm developer for damages allegedly arising out of the same infringement.
 The trial is listed for approximately two weeks in June 2025.

-Stephan v Amazon Inc (case 1644/7/7/24)
+Stephan v Amazon Inc [2025] CAT 6

 Acting for Prof Andreas Stephan, the proposed class representative, in collective proceedings against Amazon before the Competition Appeal Tribunal.
 Prof Stephan is seeking to recover damages on behalf of sellers who sold goods via Amazon for various inter-related abuses by Amazon.
-Prof Stephen says that those abuses restricted competition in various e-commerce, logistics, and retail markets.
+Prof Stephan says that those abuses restricted competition in various e-commerce, logistics, and retail markets.

 Instaplanta (Yorkshire) Limited v Leeds City Council [2023] CAT 11 (fast track), and [2023] CAT 37 (security for costs)